retroryan/real_estate_ai_search/real_estate_search/README.md

 ## Development Notes

 This is a **high-quality demo** implementation focusing on:
 - Clean, modular code with Pydantic models
 - Rich Wikipedia integration for location context
 - Multiple search modes demonstrating different use cases
+- Single `main.py` entry point with 3 operation modes
 - No over-engineering (removed caching, scoring complexity)
 - Single index, no sharding needed for 420 documents